Kirk Gibson: Career statistics

-postseason games, he batted .282 (22-for-78) with 13 runs, two doubles, seven home runs, 21 RBI, nine stolen bases and 12 walks.
+postseason games, he batted .282 (22 for 78) with 13 runs, two doubles, seven home runs, 21 RBI, nine stolen bases and 12 walks.

 Post-playing career

 Broadcasting

-He was a Detroit Tigers television analyst on FSN Detroit for five seasons, from 1998 to 2002.
+Gibson was a Detroit Tigers television analyst on FSN Detroit for five seasons, from 1998 to 2002.

 On February 10, 2015, it was announced that Gibson would return as a color commentator for the Detroit Tigers on Fox Sports Detroit, along with former teammate Jack Morris.

 On January 28, 2019, Gibson was named a special assistant for the Detroit Tigers.

 Coaching

 In 2003, he was named the Tigers' bench coach by new Tigers manager and former Tigers teammate Alan Trammell.
 He served in that position until the midway point of the 2005 season when he was moved from bench coach to hitting coach, swapping positions with Bruce Fields.
 As of the start of the 2007 Major League Baseball season, Gibson became the new Arizona Diamondbacks bench coach.

 Gibson had worn #23 as a player in both football at Michigan State and baseball throughout his career.
 However, while coaching for the Tigers, he wore #22 after #23 was retired for Willie Horton.
 Gibson wore #23 as manager of the Arizona Diamondbacks.